habi/gratipay.com/www/about/policies/terms-of-service.md

 either party breaches the terms of any such agreement (e.g. if the Project Owner fails to provide the promised goods or services).

-  1. A Project Owner can only begin receiving payments from Givers once the Project Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).

   1. Establishing a Project on Gratipay involves an application and approval process.
 As part of this process, the Gratipay community will have the opportunity to publicly evaluate and provide commentary about the Project.